 This article aims to be an open list were people who have the CAPM certification can share their point of view regarding the benefits of this certification, shared from person to person without having the feeling that you read an offer or a marketing material.

-Furthermore once I got the certification I became a member of the PMI Romanian Chapter, started to attend the monthly meetings and for a while I was trainer for the PMP Exam Preparation classes at PMI.
-All in all you want to work on projects, if you have no experience or limited experience (less than 4500 hours), if you want to validate what you know, CAPM is the best approach if you want to lead a project by the book.
+Furthermore, once I got the certification, I became a member of the PMI Romanian Chapter, started to attend the monthly meetings and for a while I was trainer for the PMP Exam Preparation classes at PMI.
+All in all, if you want to work on projects, if you have no experience or limited experience (less than 4500 hours), if you want to validate what you know, CAPM is the best approach if you want to lead a project by the book.

-As a conclusion I would like to answer Mircea at a personal level that even if you can’t see a difference in the first week good things will happened sooner or later.
+I would like to answer Mircea at a personal level that even if you can’t see a difference in the first week, good things will happened sooner or later.

 Carlos Augusto Freitas, CAPM, PMP, ITIL – Professional Development VP in a PMI Chapter Rio de Janeiro’s Board of Directors, Project Manager and Consultant at Accenture and Professor